 I have never voted (except voting for myself when I was about to be elected student representative in high school or at university), because I have always had bad feelings about democracy itself.
 I do not dislike the basic idea of democracy, roughly defined as "the power in the hands of the people", but when it comes to the complex societies we live in, democracy is not the best way to get the right decisions to handle the problems that we face.

-In practice, we use democracy is two specific ways: to elect people whose job is to take decision on our behalf, or for us to take the decision themselves (referendums).
+In practice, we use democracy is two specific ways: to elect people whose job is to make decisions on our behalf, or for us to make the decisions themselves (referendums).
 This is bound to be inefficient as our societies get more connected and complex.

 To fully understand what's wrong here.
 Let me use an analogy.
 Let us imagine that you get a programming job in a company and you inherit a complex piece of technology: a very complex, outdated and buggy computer program, written over thousands of years spanning over million of lines of codes and hundreds, if not thousands, of interconnected modules.
 This program has ramifications in every single department of the company, affecting the way people work, in one way or another.